Home Buyers FAQs

 Here are the answers to many of your

 How many homes should I plan to view and how should I make the final decision?

 Generally you should view a number of homes so you can become familiar with what you can expect to get for your money.
 When you find a home you really like, it’s a good idea to go back and look at it at a different time of day.
 This will give you greater insight into what it will be like living in the home full time.

 How can I check my credit rating before I apply for a mortgage?

 Your credit rating is based on a combined score generated from three credit bureaus that look at your credit history, amount of credit available, and recent inquiries to determine what’s called your FICO score.
-A smart way to go is to have your Weichert Gold Services Manager (or other mortgage professional)check your rating for you and, if appropriate, suggest ways for you to improve your credit.
+A smart way to go is to have your Coldwell Banker Associate (or other mortgage professional) check your rating for you and, if appropriate, suggest ways for you to improve your credit.

 What happens if the house I want to purchase does not appraise at the amount expected?

 If the house doesn’t appraise at the amount expected, other alternatives are typically found.
 In some situations, a second appraisal may be sought, the buyer may be willing to put more money down, the seller may adjust the price or offer other concessions, or the two sides may negotiate to split the difference between them.